bic-org-uk/bic-lcf/LCF-Code-Lists.md

 ### <a id="EXC"></a>EXC Exception condition response

-NOTE - In a web service implementation some of these responses may be carried by an HTTP response code rather than in the response payload.
-If several exception conditions apply, the HTTP response code 207 (multi-status) may be appropriate.
+NOTE - In a web service implementation many of these responses may be carried by an HTTP response code rather than in the response payload.

   *Code ID*   |*Code value*   | *Definition*   |*Notes*
   ----------- |-------------- |--------------- |-----------------------------------------------------------------